Eat Like a Local in Venice

 The locals’ favorites are spaghetti alle vogole (spaghetti with clams) and Antipasto Big Bonita, a raw fish appetizer.

 5. Osteria Al Merca

-Delivering a delicious one-two combination of wine and cichetti, Al Mecra is one of the smallest bars in Venice.
+Delivering a delicious one-two combination of wine and cichetti, Al Mecra is one of Venice’s smallest bars.

 The bar’s front counter is stacking with mini-panini, cheese, and olives, and has an extensive list of wines, ranging from over 50 various types.
 Arrive early to beat the rush of evenings when the crowds spill out into the campo.

 To help you plan out your vacation to Venice, we listed places to visit and other amazing things to do in Venice, Italy.
 We also listed links to some of the best travel deals, tour packages, excellent flight deals, and accommodation options.

 There is only one way to see Venice, famously known as the city of water – and it is aboard a gondola on the beautiful Grand Canal.